 The Office for Diversity and Inclusion provides diversity and social justice workshops and trainings that seek to educate our campus community about equity and pluralism as it relates to the experiences of marginalized populations.
 These workshops aim to highlight differences that matter in the context of gaining access to historically exclusive spaces.
 The goal is to create a baseline of expectations that allow for members of our community to show up and feel valued, respected, able to flourish, and are unobstructed in their pursuit of excellence.
 ODI will work with faculty to tailor workshops to their needs.
 Check the University of Minnesota's Office of Equity and Diversity for central education and training opportunities.

 CFANS ECHO: The ECHO (Equity Certificate Hosted Online) is the Office for Equity and Diversity’s (OED) online Equity and Diversity Certificate program.
 CFANS ECHO is a duplicate of OED ECHO and is offered by the CFANS Office for Diversity and Inclusion (ODI).
 Learn more about this program, including details on the workshop progression, how to sign up, and who can attend workshops.

 Deans Engaged Leaders Program (DELP): Details coming soon.

 On-demand Workshops: Details coming soon.

-Request a Training: Details coming soon.
+Request Sponsorship or Collaboration: Details coming soon.

-Success Workshops: Details coming soon.
+Request Accessibility Accommodations: Details coming soon.

 For additional information about these programs and more, please contact the Office for Diversity and Inclusion at email@example.com.
 For faculty and staff resources, please visit the CFANS intranet site.
 And, for additional information and resources within the university and the greater community, please visit the U of M’s Office for Equity and Diversity.